-Item 4: Ball Touches Ground.
+Item 4.
+Ball Touches Ground.
 If the ball touches the ground after the player secures control of it, it is a catch, provided that the player continues to maintain control.

-Item 5: Simultaneous Catch.
+Item 5.
+Simultaneous Catch.
 If a pass is caught simultaneously by two eligible opponents, and both players retain it, the ball belongs to the passers.
 It is not a simultaneous catch if a player gains control first and an opponent subsequently gains joint control.
 If the ball is muffed after simultaneous touching by two such players, all the players of the passing team become eligible to catch the loose ball.

-Item 6: Carried Out of Bounds.
+Item 6.
+Carried Out of Bounds.
 If a player, who is in possession of the ball, is held up and carried out of bounds by an opponent before both feet or any part of his body other than his hands touches the ground inbounds, it is a completed or intercepted pass.
+It is not necessary for the player to maintain control of the ball when he lands out of bounds.

-Article 4 Incomplete Pass.
+ARTICLE 4.
+INCOMPLETE PASS.
 Any forward pass (legal or illegal) is incomplete and the ball is dead immediately if the pass strikes the ground or goes out of bounds.
 An incomplete pass is a loss of down, and the ball returns to the previous spot.